alrojo/CB513/README.md

 It took me approximately 3 months (with grid search of 200-300 models) before I managed to achieve similar results to Søren (apperently a DropoutLayer in the DenseLayer before the first LSTM messed with the model performance, which is why it took so long to get Søren's results).

 After achieving similar performance I started applying the various "new" techniques to my neural network.
-It took another 100-150 models gridsearching various combination which led to the model in "Best network elaborated".
+It took another 100-150 models gridsearching various combination which led to the model in "Best network elaborated", which increased performance by 1.5% compared to Sørens results.
 Notice the use of skip layer and that the convolutions are all on the input.

 I would like to test BN-RNN by baidu (http://arxiv.org/abs/1512.02595) and used Batch Normalization after the LSTM when lasagne starts to support masked Batch Norms.